-We will now apply the methods proposed above to two empirical examples: a model of the relation between trade and economic growth, previously studied in Frankel and Romer (1999) and Dufour and Taamouti (2007), and the model of returns to education studied by Card (1995) and Kleibergen (2004, Table 2, p.
+We will now apply the methods proposed above to three empirical examples: a model of the relation between trade and economic growth, previously studied in Frankel and Romer (1999) and Dufour and Taamouti (2007); and two models of the returns to educations, the well-known study of Bound et al. (1995), and an alternative model considered by Card (1995) and Kleibergen (2004, Table 2, p.
 421).